XiaomiWiki/XiaomiWiki.github.io/docs/flashcustom.md

 2. Download and launch the Xiaomi ADB/Fastboot Tools from [here](tools.md).

-3. Connect the device to your computer and load it in Fastboot mode.
-The device info should appear in the application.
+3. Connect the device in Fastboot mode.
+See the instructions [here](https://saki-eu.github.io/XiaomiADBFastbootTools/).

-    For details, see the instructions on GitHub.

-4. On the Fastboot tab, in the Flasher module check the autoboot option, then browse for your recovery image, select the recovery partition and click Flash image.
+4. On the Fastboot tab, in the Flasher module, check the autoboot option, then browse for your recovery image, select the recovery partition and click Flash image.

     **Note:** If anti-rollback protection is enabled on the device, you have to disable the anti-rollback safeguard before flashing.